 Are you a candidate for a bilateral joint replacement?

-Dr. David Fisher, total joint replacement physician, said “A good candidate for bilateral joint replacement is someone with severe arthritic changes in both joints who is in good health and body weight and is motivated to have both joints repaired during the same procedure.”
+Dr. David Fisher, former total joint replacement physician, said “A good candidate for bilateral joint replacement is someone with severe arthritic changes in both joints who is in good health and body weight and is motivated to have both joints repaired during the same procedure.”

 - You need to be in good health and in good physical shape.
 This helps decrease risks during surgery and the recovery process.
 Your physician will be able to determine this.

 - You must be motivated to go through extensive double knee or hip replacement rehab in order to heal properly.

 - It’s recommended that you are under the age of 65, but this will also be dependent on the physician’s recommendation.

 - You will need to have someone that can assist you at home after surgery to help with your daily activities.